 Primary Prevention HPV Vaccination • Increasing access to, delivery of, and completion of the HPV vaccine regimen to males and females through evidence-based intervention efforts in all areas of the state.
-1 Liver Cancer • Screening for HBV infection and HCV infection in populations at high risk of infection and 1-time screening for HCV infection in adults born between 1945 and 1965. ٠ Increasing screening rates in Public Health Region (PHR) 8, 9, 10, and 11, where the highest rates of cancer incidence and mortality are found.
-2 Secondary Prevention - Screening and Early Detection Services Color rectal Cancer ٠ Decreasing disparities in incidence and mortality rates of colorectal cancer in racial/ethnic populations.
-Blacks have the highest incidence and mortality rates, followed by non-Hispanic whites and Hispanics.
-2 • Increasing screening/detection rates in PHR 1, 2, 4, 5, and 9, where the highest rates of cancer incidence and mortality are found. • Decreasing incidence and mortality rates in nonmetropolitan counties.
+1 Liver Cancer • Screening for HBV infection and HCV infection in populations at high risk of infection • Increasing screening rates in Public Health Region (PHR) 8, 9, 10, and 11.
+Incidence and mortality rates are highest in PHR 10 and $11.^2$

+Secondary Prevention - Screening and Early Detection Services Colorectal Cancer ٠ Decreasing disparities in incidence and mortality rates of colorectal cancer in racial/ethnic populations.
+Blacks have the highest incidence and mortality rates, followed by non-Hispanic Whites and Hispanics.
+2 ٠ Increasing screening/detection rates in PHR 2, 4, 5, and 9, where the highest rates of cancer incidence and mortality are found. ٠ Decreasing incidence and mortality rates in nonmetropolitan counties.
 Incidence and mortality rates are higher in nonmetropolitan counties compared with metropolitan counties.
-2 Breas st Cancer • Decreasing disparities in mortality rates of breast cancer in racial/ethnic populations.
-The mortality rate is significantly higher in blacks than in other populations.
-2 • Increasing screening/detection rates in medically underserved areas of the state.
-Cervical Cancer ٠ Decreasing disparities in incidence and mortality rates of cervical cancer in racial/ethnic populations.
-Hispanics have the highest incidence rates while blacks have the highest mortality rates.
-2
+2 Breas t Cancer ٠ Decreasing disparities in mortality rates of breast cancer in racial/ethnic populations.
+The mortality rate is significantly higher in Blacks than in other populations.
+2 ٠ Increasing screening/detection rates in medically underserved areas of the state.
+Cervi cal Cancer ٠ Decreasing disparities in incidence and mortality rates of cervical cancer in racial/ethnic populations.
+Hispanics have the highest incidence rates while Blacks have the highest mortality rates.
+2 ٠ Increasing screening/detection rates in medically underserved areas of the state.
+2 Tertiary Prevention - Survivorship Services ٠ Preventing secondary cancers and recurrence of cancer through evidence-based interventions. ٠ Improving quality of life of cancer survivors by managing the aftereffects of cancer, including the use of survivorship care plans.